 However, you may face more strict creditworthiness standards compared with online lenders.
 The same goes for some traditional banks.

 National and community banks don't offer a lot of small loan options.
 In some cases, they may not even provide personal loans at all.
 However, there are many banks that offer personal loans that you can apply for, and terms can be competitive.

 In general, though, traditional banks have high eligibility standards that may make it hard to borrow if you have bad credit.

 Peer-to-peer online lending platforms bring together borrowers and investors, handling all aspects of the loan process, including loan approval, rate and fee setting, and payment collection.
-You may find low rates and a quick application process using P2P platforms.
-Not all P2P providers offer small loans; Upstart and LendingClub are two that do.
+You may find low rates and a quick application process using P2P platforms, but not all P2P providers offer small loans.

 Friends and Family

 If you have friends or family members that are willing to lend you a little money, you may have an easier time paying it back, even if you agree to pay interest.
 However, talking to loved ones about money can be challenging, especially if you've needed financial assistance in the past.

 What Do I Need to Apply for a Small Loan?

 Each lender has different requirements when it comes to small loan approval.
 In general, though, here are the various factors most lenders consider when determining whether you qualify:

 - Credit score: Your credit score is an important indicator of your ability to manage debt and your finances.
 As a result, many lenders have minimum credit score requirements a borrower needs to meet.
 The higher your score is, the better your chances of qualifying with favorable terms.